Even browsing the internet can be made faster and easier if you know the right shortcuts!

 Pro Tip: Many new computer users don’t realise that in every search box you can press the enter key instead of having to move the mouse button over to the Search button.

 Know your Internet browser shortcuts: There are dozens of different shortcut keys that can be used with Internet browsers.
-Here are some of the my top Internet browser shortcuts.
+Here are some of the our top Internet browser shortcuts.

 Take advantage of tabbed browsing: While reading any web page if you come across a link you may be interested in open that link in a new tab so it can be viewed later.
 A new tab can be opened by holding down the Ctrl key and clicking the link or if you have a mouse with a wheel click the link with the middle mouse button.